CharithDombawala/ranger_mini_v2_ros2/src/ReadMe.md

        colcon build --symlink-install

-3. Open three terminals, Run following commands one by one in order to start the simulation.
+3. Open three terminals, In each terminal run following commands one by one in order to start the simulation.

    - To spawn the robot and the controllers into gazebo environment.